Ink Us

 InkUs identified this gap early.
 But like many first-to-market platforms, the initial experience borrowed heavily from generic social UX patterns.
 Discovery moved too fast.
 Matching happened too early.
 Artist representation lacked nuance.
 Trust had not yet been earned.

-Founded by tattoo artist Joe Ankae, InkUs emerged from firsthand frustration with how fragmented tattoo discovery had become, a challenge later recognized beyond the tattoo community as the platform gained wider attention in the tech and product space.
+Founded by tattoo artist Joe Ankave, InkUs emerged from firsthand frustration with how fragmented tattoo discovery had become, a challenge later recognized beyond the tattoo community as the platform gained wider attention in the tech and product space.

 As profiled by The Silicon Review.